Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Results

-Next, we compute the largest Lyapunov exponents for various values of parameters in order to check for the existence of chaotic motion.
-We have used TISEAN package~\cite{RCL} as well as TSTOOl~\cite{PU} for this purpose.
-We find consistent results with both of them.
+Then, we compute the largest Lyapunov exponents for various values of parameters in order to check for the existence of chaotic motion.
+The largest Lyapunov exponent can be estimated by two different approaches: (i) by generating the divergence in the trajectory directly from the governing equation and thier Jacobians \cite{WSSV} and (ii) by generating a time series from the solution of the differential equation and then using softwares like TISEAN \cite{RCL} or TSTOOL \cite{PU}.
+We have tried all these ways, though here we report the results of the first approach.
+It is worthwhile to note that all the approaches lead to consistent conclusion about the existence of chaos though the exact positive values of the largest Lyapunov exponents differed from method to method.
 We observe positive largest Lyapunov exponents for wide parameter ranges implying the chaotic motion.
-In Fig.~4, we see the Poincare displacement for some values of parameters.
+In Fig.~\ref{fig:poincare}, we see the Poincare section for the system with full sine term for some values of parameters ($k=2.0, \alpha=1.0, b=0.5, f=4.4$).
 It shows the ranges of values of $\omega$s for which the motion seems irregular.
-We find, as shown in Fig.~5, that in one of such range of $\omega$ values, which is the widest, the largest Lyapunov exponent is positive.
-We also compute the Lyapunov exponents for the system with truncated sine of Eq.~(\ref{eq:LM}).
-We find that there is a considerable difference in the Lyapunov exponent of the two systems and also the largest value of the Lyapunov exponent reached is much larger for the system with complete sine term.
+We find, as shown in Fig.~\ref{fig:lyap}, that in several of these ranges of $\omega$ values the largest Lyapunov exponent is positive.
+It is interesting to note that the Poincare section for the truncated system is also almost identical to that shown in Fig.~\ref{fig:poincare} but the values of the Lyapunov exponents in the choatic region are generally different.
+Fig.~\ref{fig:lyap} also depicts the Lyapunov exponents for the system with truncated sine of Eq.~(\ref{eq:LM}).
+We find that there is a considerable difference in the Lyapunov exponent of the two systems for smaller range of $\omega$ values ($\omega < 3$) but not so in the higher range ($\omega > 5$).
+Incidently, this higher range of $\omega$ values where we see chaotic solutions corresponds to the range around the resonance and the lower range of $\omega$ with positive Lyapunov exponents corresponds to the subharmonic resonances.